HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Sleep Medicine Otolaryngologists.

 Comprehensive airway exams: They examine the nose, throat, mouth, and neck to identify structural issues that obstruct breathing, such as a deviated septum, enlarged tonsils or adenoids, or nasal polyps.

-Advanced imaging: They may use tools like nasal endoscopy and CT scans to get a detailed view of the airway.
+Advanced imaging: They may use tools such as nasal endoscopy and CT scans to obtain detailed views of the airway.

 Sleep study referrals: They can refer patients for sleep studies and collaborate with other sleep medicine physicians to interpret the results.